nuxt-modules/i18n/docs/content/en/options-reference.md

 Loading locale messages lazily means that only messages for currently used locale (and for the fallback locale, if different from current locale) will be loaded on page loading.

-The value can also be set to an object (supported from version 6.3.0) that can be used instead of the `true` value to override some configuration options related to lazy loading.
-This has the following optional properties:
+The value can also be set to an object (supported from version 6.3.0) instead of the `true` value to override some configuration options related to lazy loading.
+Supports the following optional properties:

 ```js
 {